 2. Transfer Points to Hotels

-You can use Chase Ultimate Rewards points to transfer to hotel programs including:
+You can use Chase Ultimate Rewards points earned on Chase Sapphire Preferred to transfer to hotel programs including:

-This is a SOLID bonus and enabled my family of four, along with a Southwest personal card and a Southwest business card, to travel to SIX destinations within one year on ~160,000 points.
+This is a SOLID bonus and enabled my family of 4, along with a Southwest personal card and a Southwest business card, to travel to SIX destinations within one year on ~160,000 points.

-You just have to be willing to fly on Tuesdays/Wednesdays, sometimes at off times and to cities that have cheap prices from your home airport (or an airport nearby you might be willing to drive to).
+You just have to be willing to utilize the industry insider hacks I show you inside my Families Fly Free membership, sometimes fly on Tuesdays/Wednesdays and to consider cities that have cheap prices from your home airport (or an airport nearby you might be willing to drive to).

 Points transferred from Chase Ultimate Rewards TO Southwest Rapid Rewards DO NOT qualify for the Southwest Companion Pass.

-I use this card, along with my husband’s Chase Sapphire Reserve (a more advanced and expensive version of Preferred, though each person can only hold ONE or the other), as my everyday spending card, ESPECIALLY for restaurants and trael expenses to make sure I’m earning as many points a possible toward future Southwest and Europe flights!
+I use this card, along with my husband’s Chase Sapphire Reserve (a more advanced and expensive version of Preferred, though each person can only hold ONE or the other; read my full review of this card), as my everyday spending card, ESPECIALLY for restaurants and travel expenses to make sure I’m earning as many points a possible toward future Southwest and Europe flights!

 To get your referral link, check out the Chase Refer a Friend feature.